Sequel: Video games

-As the cost of developing a triple-A video game has risen, sequels have become increasingly common in the video game industry.
-Today, new installments of established brands make up much of the new releases from mainstream publishers and provide a reliable source of revenue, smoothing out market volatility.
-Sequels are often perceived to be safer than original titles because they can draw from the same customer base, and generally keep to the formula that made the previous game successful.
+The cost of developing AAA video games has increased significantly over recent years, often reaching tens or even hundreds of millions of dollars due to high expectations for detailed graphics, expansive worlds, and advanced gameplay.
+Video game companies have turned to sequels as a dependable business strategy.
+Sequels are now a dominant trend in the industry, making up a large proportion of new releases from major publishers.

+One reason they are prevalent is their ability to provide a stable revenue stream in a volatile market.
+Building on an existing brand with an established fan base, sequels are perceived as safer investments than new intellectual properties (IP).
+They allow companies to capitalize on previous successes, ensuring a built-in audience and reducing the financial risk associated with launching a new and unproven concept.
+Additionally, sequels of a formula that players already enjoy, balancing familiarity with new features or improvements, can increase player retention and positive reception.

 Media franchises

 In some cases, the characters or the settings of an original film or video game become so valuable that they develop into a series, lately referred to as a media franchise.
 Generally, a whole series of sequels is made, along with merchandising.
 Multiple sequels are often planned well in advance, and actors and directors may sign extended contracts to ensure their participation.
-This can extend into a series/ franchise's initial production's plot to provide story material to develop for sequels called sequel hooks.
+This can extend into a series/franchise's initial production's plot to provide story material to develop for sequels, called sequel hooks.
+Examples of major media franchises include the Marvel Cinematic Universe, Pokémon, Harry Potter, and Disney Princess.

 Box office

 Movie sequels do not always do as well at the box office as the original, but they tend to do better than non-sequels, according to a study in the July 2008 issue of the Journal of Business Research.
 The shorter the period between releases, the better the sequel does at the box office.
 Sequels also show a faster drop in weekly revenues relative to non-sequels.
-A quantitative mega-analysis of box office earnings from all the major movie studios revealed that franchise movies dominate the highest grossing films lists, establishing sequels as reliable kinds of movies to make.
+A quantitative mega-analysis of box office earnings from all the major movie studios revealed that franchise movies dominate the highest-grossing films lists, establishing sequels as a reliable kind of movie to make.
 All studios have come to rely on releasing sequels as they increase the studios' profitability, yield to the consumer demand for simultaneous novelty and familiarity, and help manage risk and uncertainty within studio production and release.